Support Forum

 The encoders you are using all output a digital signal so the ADC Pi Plus would not be suitable for connecting to the encoders as the ADC sample rate would be too slow to get an accurate reading.

 Ideally, you need to connect the encoders directly to the GPIO port on your Raspberry Pi.
-I have found a tutorial on using encoders with the raspberry pi at https://www.modmypi.com/blog/how-to-use-a-rotary-encoder-with-the-raspberry-pi
+I have found a tutorial on using encoders with the raspberry pi at how to use a rotary encoder with the raspberry pi.

 The touchscreen you are planning to use should not use all of the available GPIO pins.
 Most touchscreens will only use the SPI bus and a few other GPIO pins for touch inputs and LCD control.
 The manufacturer of the LCD should have a schematic diagram showing which GPIO pins are used by the touch screen.
 Once you know which pins the touch screen uses you can then use any of the remaining GPIO pins to connect your encoders to the Raspberry Pi.